The Truth About Binge Eating Disorder

 Rarely Actually Hungry

 I wouldn’t go very long between meals and snacks.
-Since food was always on my mind, I couldn’t wait to eat again, it was something that made me happy even if only short-term.
+Since food was always on my mind, I couldn’t wait to eat again, it was something that made me happy even if only for a short time.

 Morbid Obesity